saucelabs/sauce-docs/docs/orchestrate/saucectl-configuration.md

 This field sets the CPU and memory limits for the container.
 The format for specifying the limits is as follows: `<CPU><level><memory><level>`.

 The larger the level value, the higher the allocated CPU and memory resources.
-The default value is set to c1m1.
+Avaiable options are: `c1m1`, `c2m2` and `c3m3`.
+The default value is set to `c1m1`.

 ```yaml
 suites: